cloudlinux/cloudlinux-doc-test/docs/kb/FAQ/README.md

 ## PHP Selector integration with cPanel’s MultiPHP Manager

+- **What is CloudLinux OS?**

+CloudLinux OS is a commercially supported Linux operating system interchangeable with CentOS.
+It includes kernel level technology called LVE that allows you to control CPU and memory on per tenant basis.
+It is a basis for application level virtualization.
+CloudLinux OS delivers advanced resource management, better security and performance optimizations specifically targeted to the multi-tenant hosting environment.
+This improved performance helps hosting service providers and datacenters provide better support to their customers, reduce churn and save money.

 Q. **How could I set the Inherited option for all new accounts/websites by default?**

 A. You won’t have to; cPanel already sets the Inherited by default for all newly created accounts.
 You can find more information about the way PHP Inheritance works [on this page](https://documentation.cpanel.net/display/EA4/PHP+Inheritance#PHPInheritance-Howinheritanceworks).